Departments

 Rejection of samples that do not meet the above requirements: Post Vasectomy Tests

-• Incomplete samples & samples that have leaked in transit
+• Incomplete samples & samples that have leaked in transit/sample incubator in onsite patient production room.

 • Samples received in a container other than that provided by the laboratory.